boeric/boeric.github.io/README.md

 In this example, up to 50,000 items can be generated and visualized in the embedded canvas with no impact to the DOM (other than creating the canvas).
 Mouse hit detection of data elements is performed with a 4x4 pixel zone under the current mouse position.

 See the project live [here](https://bl.ocks.org/boeric/aa80b0048b7e39dd71c8fbe958d1b1d4), repo [here](https://github.com/boeric/canvas-in-svg)

-## shootings

-The visualization is a demo of a slippy (zoomable/draggable) map, using data from www.shootingtracker.com and covers the period January 2013 through early December 2015.
-The event data (comprised of over 1000 shooting events) has been grouped into weeks.

-See the project live [here](http://bl.ocks.org/boeric/c1fe5650da3d6e790706), repo [here](https://github.com/boeric/shootings)

-## migrants

-Slippy (zoomable/draggable) map and tile management, with data layer comprised of semitransparent circles.
-Also demonstrates an info overlay activated when the user is hovering over a data item.

-See the project live [here](http://bl.ocks.org/boeric/47aceae44bb5f8b63d7b), repo [here](https://github.com/boeric/migrants)

-## drag-and-drop

-Demo of drag and drop using only native HTML5 DOM methods.

-See the project live [here](https://bl.ocks.org/boeric/deb4dfb7bc6f1f9e9a5b3bdd4ad2cc2c), repo [here](https://github.com/boeric/drag-and-drop)

-## css-combinator-demo

-Demo of CSS selector **combinators** using only native DOM methods.

-See the project live [here](https://bl.ocks.org/boeric/780904f668c1e2f27cdac8aa011e45cb), repo [here](https://gist.github.com/boeric/780904f668c1e2f27cdac8aa011e45cb)

-## css-box-model-demo

-A demo of the **CSS Box Model**, using **D3**.
-The project demonstrates a bunch of things, for example:
-- The effects of margin, border, padding and inner content dimensions of the overall size of DOM elements
-- The optional use of **Flexbox** in laying out elements
-- How to calculate the full dimension of an element
-- How to extract current inline styles of elements

-See the project live [here](https://bl.ocks.org/boeric/cbb5b416091e74c70b8480e68b6d21e1), repo [here](https://github.com/boeric/css-box-model-demo)

-## github-api-demo

-Demos of how to access the Github API to obtain metadata about a users' public Repos and Gists.
-In addition, it demos how to do this using only native DOM methods (as no external libraries are used).
-It does however use Bootstrap for some styling.
-Also demos **async-await** when using **fetch**.

-See the project live [here](https://bl.ocks.org/boeric/4950f26655187c33bedba9728e98a3c2), repo [here](https://gist.github.com/boeric/4950f26655187c33bedba9728e98a3c2)

 ## d3-blocks